 “The tools are actually a very fine set,” the alchemist commented.
-“Those pieces there, in the sectioned leather pouch.
+“Those pieces there, in the sectioned leather pouch?
 Excellent craftsmanship.
 In the hands of a healer they would be worthy instruments.”

-“They have administered much pain,” Gloriana said.
+“They have administered much pain,” said Gloriana.

 “I think we may have found a key.”

 The disk proved to be the way through the southern doors, indeed.
-After Rahab applied a cantrip of resistance to everyone, Abby took the disk from Gloriana and fitted it to the corresponding indentations on across the central seam of the doors.
+After Rahab applied a cantrip of resistance to everyone, Abby took the disk from Gloriana and fitted it to the corresponding indentations across the central seam of the doors.
 Once set, the warrior discovered the key turned easily, and a deep boom sounded, rippling away like an animal fleeing fire in the forest.
 The heavy doors began to open outward with a great, slow grinding.

 The room on the other side was brightly—though eerily—lit.
 In the center of the space was a large, blazing firepit that gave off a foul odor like burning hair.
 Covering almost the entirety of the eastern wall was a massive carving of the now familiar seven-pointed star, fifteen feet in diameter and ancient.
 Two alcoves set in the southern wall sheltered more of the glaive-bearing statues.

-The adventurers began to enter the room.
+The adventurers entered the room.

 And then the thing that paced—the thing imprisoned in the chamber for uncounted years—attacked.